rokucommunity/rooibos/README.md

 ### Is Rooibos ready for production use?

-Yes, it's been used in production by quite a few folks, I'll provide a list in due-course; but there are 10'000's of tests in production in some very respectable companies.
+Yes, it's been used in production by quite a few respectable companies.
+There are 10,000's of tests in production.

 ### Is Rooibos actively maintained?

-I love rooibos, and always keep it up to date.
-I use it all the time.
+We at RokuCommunity love rooibos, and regularly keep it up to date.